composerPigeon/DocumentDatabase/README.md

 ## Installation
 - When you fork and download this project program expects folder `data` to be present and have unlimited access to (if not, it will create one)
-- after downloading run command `dotnet run --project Server/Server.csproj` which will trigger the database and then it should be running as a server
+- after downloading run command `dotnet run --project Server/Server.csproj server` which will trigger the database and then it should be running as a server
-- if you would like to run database as a console application, then run `dotnet run --project Database/Database.csproj`
+- if you would like to run database as a console application, then run `dotnet run --project Server/Server.csproj console`

 ## API
 - server will run on localhost:4696 (if not, the correct url will be displayed in console when the database load)